-Late comers shall sign on a separate sign-on sheet in the SCEE site office.
+Late comers shall sign on through Damstra on arrival.
 Their immediate supervisor will be informed of their arrival and make arrangements to transport them to the work front and receive the prestart information.

-Refer: SCEE-BS-HS-TEM-0024 Pre Start Safety Talk Checklist SCEE-BS-HS-TEM-0056 HSE Sign on Sheet SCEE-BS-HS-WIN-0005 Prestart Meetings Work Instruction
+Refer: SCEE-BS-HS-TEM-0024 Pre-Start Safety Talk Checklist

+SCEE-BS-HS-TEM-0056 HSE Sign on Sheet

+SCEE-BS-HS-WIN-0005 Prestart Meetings Work Instruction